garywuuu/fde/COMPLETE_SETUP.md

 1. Visit your Vercel URL: `https://your-project-name.vercel.app`
 2. You should see the sign-in page
 3. Click **"Register here"** to create an account
-4. Test creating a company, integration, task, or note
+4. Test creating a customer, integration, task, or note

 ### Step 5.3: Verify Database Connection